Painting contractors in

 Permit Requirements

-City of Bloomington typically does not require permits for interior painting.
-Exterior painting permits not required unless structural modifications involved.
-Commercial projects may require permits depending on scope - check with Bloomington Building Department.
+Bloomington typically does not require permits for interior painting.
+Exterior painting permits may be required for historic districts or commercial properties.
+Check with Bloomington Building Department for specific project requirements.

 Inspection Schedule